Fast Distributed PageRank Computation: Introduction

-\item We present an improved algorithm, {\sc Improved-PageRank-Algorithm} (cf. Algorithm \ref{alg:pr-walk-undirected}), that computes the \pr accurately in {\em undirected graphs} and terminates with high probability in $O(\frac{\sqrt{\log n}}{\eps})$ rounds.
-We note that though PageRank is usually applied for directed graphs (e.g., for the World Wide Web), however, it is sometimes also applied in connection with undirected graphs as well (\cite{undirected12,fanchung06,PhysRev08,IvanG11,Wang07}) and is non-trivial to compute (cf. Section \ref{sec:pagerank-def}).
-In particular, it can be applied for distributed networks when modeled as undirected graphs (as is typically the case, e.g., in P2P network models).
-We note that the {\sc Improved-PageRank-Algorithm} as well as the {\sc Simple-PageRank-Algorithm} require only polylogarithmic in $n$ number of bits to be processed and sent per round and works in the CONGEST model. \\
+\item We present an improved algorithm, called as {\sc Improved-PageRank-Algorithm} (cf. Algorithm \ref{alg:pr-walk-undirected}), that computes PageRanks accurately in {\em undirected graphs} and terminates with high probability in $O\big(\frac{\sqrt{\log n}}{\eps} \big)$ rounds.
+We note that though PageRank is usually applied for directed graphs (e.g., for the World Wide Web), it is sometimes also applied in connection with undirected graphs as well \cite{fanchung06,undirected12,IvanG11,PhysRev08,Wang07} and is non-trivial to compute (cf. Section \ref{sec:pagerank-def}).
+In particular, it can be applied for distributed networks when modeled as undirected graphs (as is typically the case, e.g., in P2P network models). \end{itemize}

-\item We present an improved algorithm for directed graphs (which is a modified version of the {\sc Improved-PageRank-Algorithm}) that computes \pr accurately and terminates with high probability in $O(\sqrt{\frac{\log n}{\eps}})$ rounds, but it requires a polynomial number of bits to be processed and sent per node in a round.
-Assuming $\eps$ is a constant (which is typically the case), this algorithm as well as the {\sc Improved-PageRank-Algorithm} yields a sub-logarithmic (in $n$) running time.
-Thus, in many networks, this running time can be substantially smaller than even the network diameter (e.g., in constant-degree networks, the diameter is $\Omega(\log n)$).